 Of course, you want to guide your child into a future filled with success and happiness.
 But that could involve everything from helping her to do well in school to introducing her to a whole range of career opportunities — even when you may not be aware of all the options yourself!
 So where do you begin?
 What steps can you take to educate yourself while guiding your child in the right direction?

 With more than 500 role models working in hundreds of different careers, you may be wondering how to get started.
-There is lots to explore, and no one right way to use Career Girls.
+There is a lot to explore, and no one right way to use Career Girls.
 But a great place to begin is with the Empowerment Lessons.

 Using the Empowerment Lessons

-Career Girls has developed a special series of videos and educational resources that are just right for supporting parents in raising empowered and independent daughters.
+Career Girls has developed a special series of videos and educational resources that are just right for supporting parents in raising empowered and independent girls.
 The Career-Based Empowerment Lessons are centered around career exploration, and the Skill-Based Empowerment Lessons focus on social and emotional learning (SEL) with key topics such as teamwork, confidence, communication, leadership, financial literacy, and the importance of integrity.
-Each have been designed to help your daughter build lifelong success while she is still in middle- or high school.
+Each has been designed to help your child build lifelong success while she is still in middle- or high school.

 Each lesson centers around a short video clip that features real-world role models who share straight-to-the-point career insights and advice.
 These videos are paired with ready-to-use educational resources that build on the most important concepts.